scottelder/mvp/README.md

 ## That's not very cash money of you
 No money, goods, or services shall ever be paid or transferred to me or to anyone else as a condition for, or result of, using this app.
+I don't have anything for you legal team to take.